Merkoba/Meltdown/README.md

 The name can be renamed by right clicking the tab/conversation, or with `/rename`.

 Tabs can be moved left/right by dragging them.
-Multiple tabs can be selected by shift clicking them.
+Multiple tabs can be selected by shift/ctrl clicking them.
 This allows you to move or close more tabs at the same time.

 Tabs can be closed by middle clicking them.
 Empty tabs won't require a confirmation.
 The need for confirmations can also be configured through arguments.